jlan84/knn-assignment/lecture.md

 * uses entropy and information gain to pick the best split

 #### CART
-Short for Classification and Regression Tree was invented about the same time as ID3 by Breiman, Friedman,, Olshen and Stone.
+Short for Classification and Regression Tree was invented about the same time as ID3 by Breiman, Friedman, Olshen and Stone.
 The CART algorithm has the following properties:

 * handles both categorial and continuous data
 * always uses binary splits